VDavid003/sm64-port-android-base/README.md

 # Super Mario 64 Android Port
-This is a port of the reconstructed Super Mario 64 source code to Android.
-It uses SDL2 with OpenGL ES 2.0
+This is a port of the reconstructed Super Mario 64 source code to Android using SDL2 with OpenGL ES 2.0.

 The port currently has no touch controls and doesn't save progress yet.

 Audio works and you can play it with an external keyboard or controller (tested on PS3 controller).

 I don't know if using a "controller keyboard" app works or not, if you want to, test it!

 # Build instructions (Linux)